discretize/discretize-guides/fractals/thaumanova-reactor/index.md

 <Grid>
 <GridItem sm="8">
 ## Start
-Activate the *Detonator* and wait for the <Specialization name="revenant"/>, <Specialization name="elementalist"/>, <Specialization name="guardian"/> or <Specialization name="thief"/> to open a portal with <Item id="78978"/> (the rest of the group stacks <Boon name="might"/> in the vestibule) or if noone can skip jsut walk up to the *Elite Flame Legion Fire Shaman*.
+Activate the *Detonator* and wait for the <Specialization name="revenant"/>, <Specialization name="elementalist"/>, <Specialization name="guardian"/> or <Specialization name="thief"/> to open a portal with <Item id="78978"/> (the rest of the group stacks <Boon name="might"/> in the vestibule) or if no one can skip just walk up to the *Elite Flame Legion Fire Shaman*.
 Kill him, `/gg` to reset your cooldowns and split up to disable the four colliders.
 </GridItem>

 <GridItem sm="4">